TomasHubelbauer/csfd-digest/README.md

 or remove it is weird.

 ### Render the movie popup by loading the movie file when opened in both versions

+### Improve the digest email

+Group screenings by movie, add posters (from the hotlink URL), make names links.